-International Environmental Management Agreements/ Conventions and Protocols Relevance to the project/license or permit required/ or activity requiring regulation 1.
-The United Nations Declaration on the Rights of Indigenous Communities: The Declaration is the most comprehensive international instrument on the rights of Indigenous peoples.
-It establishes a universal framework of minimum standards for the survival, dignity and well-being of the Indigenous peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to Indigenous peoples.
-The provisions of The United Nations Declaration on the Rights of Indigenous Communities should be put into consideration by the developer, in that the developer should engage the indigenous communities throughout the project cycle.
+International Environmental Management Agreements/ Conventions and Protocols Relevance to the project/license or permit required/ or activity requiring regulation It establishes a universal framework of minimum standards for the survival, dignity and well- being of the Indigenous peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to Indigenous peoples. should engage the indigenous communities throughout the project cycle.
 2. The Rio Declaration- Agenda 21: Principle 4 of the Rio Declaration provides that in order to achieve sustainable development environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it.
 Principle 25 accentuates this by stating that peace, development and environmental protection are interdependent and indivisible.
 The provisions of Rio Declaration should be put into consideration by the developer, in that protect the environment while still sustainably developing.
 3. World Commission on Environment and Development of 1987: The mission of the Brundtland Commission is to unite countries to pursue sustainable development together.
 The Brundtland Commission insists upon the environment being something beyond physicality, going beyond that traditional school of thought to include social and political atmospheres and circumstances.
 It also insists that development is not just about how poor countries can ameliorate their situation, but what the entire world, including developed countries, can do to ameliorate our common situation.
 The provisions of this convention should be taken into consideration by the developer.
 4. The Ramsar Convention on Convention on Wetlands of International Importance especially as Waterfowl Habitat: The Ramsar Convention on Wetlands of International Importance especially as Waterfowl Habitat is an international treaty for the conservation and sustainable use of wetlands.
 It is also known as the Convention on Wetlands.
 It is named after the city of Ramsar in Iran, where the Convention was signed in 1971.
 Every three years, representatives of the Contracting Parties meet as the Conference of the Contracting Parties (COP), the policy-making organ of the Convention which adopts decisions (Resolutions and Recommendations) to administer the work of the Convention and improve the way in which the Parties are able to implement its objectives.
 The developer should ensure the proposed project doesn't have any impacts on wetlands.
 Wastes should properly be disposed and not directed into water bodies.
-5. Convention on the Control of Trans-boundary Movements of Hazardous Wastes and their Disposal (Basel Convention): Is an international treaty that was designed to reduce the movements of hazardous waste between nations, and specifically to prevent transfer of hazardous waste from developed to less developed The developer should minimize the amount and toxicity of wastes generated, to ensure their environmentally sound management as close as possible to the source of generation
+5. Convention on the Control of Trans-boundary Movements of Hazardous Wastes and their Disposal (Basel Convention): Is an international treaty that was designed to reduce the movements of hazardous waste between nations, and specifically to prevent transfer of hazardous waste from developed to less developed countries (LDCs).
+The Convention is also intended to minimize the amount and The developer should minimize the amount and toxicity of wastes generated, to ensure their environmentally sound management as close as possible to the source of generation